 My name is Isaac Livingston.
 I am from Neyyoor India.

-God visited Abraham when he was 75 years old, and told him to leave his country and his father's house.
-Then God made a covenant with him and let us see the promises made in these verses.
+God visited Abraham when he was 75 years old and told him to leave his country and his father's house.
+Then God made a covenant with him.
+Let us see the promises God made to Abraham.
 "Genesis 12:1 Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will show thee: 2 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: 3 And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed.
 4 So Abram departed, as the LORD had spoken unto him; and Lot went with him: and Abram was seventy and five years old when he departed out of Haran.
 5 And Abram took Sarai his wife, and Lot his brother's son, and all their substance that they had gathered, and the souls that they had gotten in Haran; and they went forth to go into the land of Canaan; and into the land of Canaan they came."
-Abraham left everything and left his country, believing what God has said.
-This shows that Abraham was a man of faith, since he did what God told him to do immediately.
-However, when Lot went with him, he did not deny Lot, but took Lot with him.
+Abraham left his country, believing what God has said.
+That is why Abraham was a man of faith.
 They came to Canaan.
-God appeared to Abraham and promised the land of Canaan to his descendants.
 "7 And the LORD appeared unto Abram, and said, Unto thy seed will I give this land: and there builded he an altar unto the LORD, who appeared unto him."
-Then, Abraham separated himself from Lot.
-Abraham lived in Canaan and Lot lived in Sodom.
-God came to Abraham after Lot left him, and promised to give all the land to him.
+God appeared to Abraham again and promised the land of Canaan to his descendants.
 "Genesis 13:14 And the LORD said unto Abram, after that Lot was separated from him, Lift up now thine eyes, and look from the place where thou art northward, and southward, and eastward, and westward: 15 For all the land which thou seest, to thee will I give it, and to thy seed for ever.
 16 And I will make thy seed as the dust of the earth: so that if a man can number the dust of the earth, then shall thy seed also be numbered.
 17 Arise, walk through the land in the length of it and in the breadth of it; for I will give it unto thee."
-Until now, it is not explained how, or which manner God appeared to him.
-But Abraham believed what God told him, and proved it by doing what God told him to do.
+It is not explained how, or which manner God appeared to him.
+But God talked to Abraham, Abraham trusted God, believed what God told him, and proved it by doing what God told him to do.

 Faith is now taught in every religion.
 Usually, Christians think that faith belong to Christianity.
-Not anymore, now everybody got it.
-However, faith is taught as the mind power and somehow they include God in there, and we include Jesus Christ.
-Let us forget other religions, like we have seen before, Abraham's faith in God is how he obeyed God, and it is called as his righteousness as well as his faith.
+Not anymore; now everybody got it.
+However, faith is taught as mind power; in religion they include God; and Christians include the name of Jesus Christ.
+But to Abraham, faith is determined by how he obeyed God, and it is called as his righteousness, as well as his faith.
 "Hebrews 11:8 By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.
 9 By faith he sojourned in the land of promise, as in a strange country, dwelling in tabernacles with Isaac and Jacob, the heirs with him of the same promise: 10 For he looked for a city which hath foundations, whose builder and maker is God."
-See, Abraham's faith is directly pointed to how he obeyed God, and it is not pointed to how strong midedly he pursue his dreams.
-We Christians call mind power and psycology as faith.
-Faith has nothing to do wit what we desired, but what God tells us and how we do what he tells us to do.
-"Hebrews 11:17 By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son.
-18 Of whom it was said, That in Isaac shall thy seed be called: 19 Accounting that God was able to raise him up, even from the dead; from whence also he received him in a figure."
-Here, God asked Abraham to sacrifice his only son, and Abraham obeyed it without asking any question, or any doubt.
-He thought that God may give isaac back, but even that Abraham did not confirm it with God.
-Abraham was on the process to kill his beloved son, and this act of obedience is called as faith of Abraham.
-It is not mind power or psycology.
-"Hebrews 11:7 Know ye therefore that they which are of faith, the same are the children of Abraham.
+See, Abraham's faith is directly pointed to how he obeyed God; and his vision is kingdom of heaven!
+Abraham did not have, nor pursue, any personal dreams in life.
+We Christians call psychic mind power to achieve our dreams as faith.
+Faith has nothing to do with what we desire, but it is to do what God tells us to do, to achieve the things which God wants us to achieve.
+"Galatians 3:7 Know ye therefore that they which are of faith, the same are the children of Abraham.
 8 And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed.
 9 So then they which be of faith are blessed with faithful Abraham."
 God has included Abraham also in the gospel, by saying that "they which be of faith are blessed with faithful Abraham."
-Abraham's faith is obeying or doing what God told him to do, without asking any thing.
+Abraham's faith is to do the Will of God, and he looked for a city which hath foundations, whose builder and maker is God.
+Abraham was doing what God told him to do, without doubting God.
+Let us also do that.

 You may read another article on this topic from this link: "Faith."
 Thank you.